sixgweb/oc-plugin-documentation/docs/attributize/installation.md

 ## Requirements
 - OctoberCMS 3.x
 - Mysql 5.7+ or Postgres 12+
-- Bootstrap 5.x <br /><small>Injectable via Attributize setting, if you're theme doesn't use Bootstrap 5</small>
+- Bootstrap 5.x <br /><small>Injectable via Attributize setting, if you're theme doesn't use Bootstrap 5.
+Attributize exposes backend form widgets for frontend use, which are built with Bootstrap 5 markup.</small>

 ## Marketplace